 To Do in Your Garden

-- FERTILIZE: Feed chrysanthemums every 2-3 weeks until buds appear, then weekly until buds show color.
-Fertilize roses, gardenias and magnolias.
+- FERTILIZE: Fertilize fruiting vegetables after first fruit set for higher productivity.
+Feed chrysanthemums every 2-3 weeks until buds appear, then weekly until buds show color.
+Fertilize roses for fall bloom.
+Feed berries and fruit showing poor color/vigor.